 Santa Clotilde Gardens

 These beautiful renaissance gardens designed by Nicolau Rubió i Tuduri, are not to be missed if you appreciate green spaces.
 It’s a perfect spot for a short walk and having an afternoon picnic with breath-taking views over the Mediterranean.
-There’s a 5-euro entrance fee into the park.
+There’s a 6-euro entrance fee into the park.

 How to get there: 2,5 kilometer walk from the center of Lloret.
 Alternatively, you can grab a taxi.

-This theme park is designed for small children.
+This theme park is designed for families with children.
 The Gnome Park offers lots of leisure activities within its massive 40,000 m2 area in the outskirts of Lloret.
 There are tree adventure courses with ziplines, mini-golf, arcade room with interactive games and mini-kart circuit.
 There’s also a cafeteria and a restaurant inside the park.

 How to get there: The park is located 3,5 kilometers away from the center of Lloret.
 The easiest ways to get there include taxi or a car.